YinseoCho/Bayes_UGent_2018/day_1_model_comparison_ANOVA/Model_comparison_approach_to_ANOVA.md

 incremental: true
 type: lineheight

-Take the exercise data (2X2 water and imagery)
+1. Import the exercise data (2X2 water and imagery)

+2. Change the data set so that every row is a new participant

+3. Contrast code both drink and imagery

-Fit all of the ANOVA models and check which one has the loewst R squared
+4. Fit all of the ANOVA models and check which one has the lowest R squared
-    - Contrast code both drink and imagery!

-Calculate PRE and F statistic comparing the interaction and the two main effects model
+5. Calculate PRE and F statistic comparing the interaction and the two main effects model

-Solutions
+Solution
 ========================================================
 incremental: true
 type: lineheight